19hours/sg-statutes/Acts/Trade Marks Act.md

 (ii) pay such compensation as may be ordered by the Court under section 89(2) or 90(6); or

+[Act 34 of 2018 wef 21/11/2019]

-(b) the objector has given security, to the satisfaction of the Director-General, for the reimbursement of the Government for any such liability or expense and the payment of such compensation.
+(b) the requestor has given security, to the satisfaction of the Director-General, for the reimbursement of the Government for any such liability or expense and the payment of such compensation.

+[Act 34 of 2018 wef 21/11/2019]

+[Act 34 of 2018 wef 10/10/2018]

 [Copyright 1988 Ed., s.
 140C]

-[Act 34 of 2018 wef 10/10/2018]

 ### Secure storage of seized goods

 84\.
-Seized goods shall be taken to such secure place as the Director-General directs.
+At the Director-General’s direction, seized goods must be taken to a secure place the Director-General directs, either by the person in possession, custody or control of those goods immediately before the seizure or the requestor, whoever the Director-General considers appropriate.

-[Copyright 1988 Ed., s.
-140D]
+[Act 34 of 2018 wef 21/11/2019]

 ### Notice of seizure

-85\.—(1) As soon as is practicable after goods are seized under section 82, the Director-General shall give to the importer and the objector, either personally or by post, a written notice identifying the goods and stating that they have been seized.
+85\.—(1) As soon as is practicable after goods are seized under section 82, the Director-General shall give to the importer or exporter (as the case may be), and the requestor, personally, by post or (with the prior consent of the addressee) by email, a written notice identifying the goods and stating that they have been seized.

+[Act 34 of 2018 wef 21/11/2019]

-(2) A notice under subsection (1) shall state that the goods will be released to the importer unless —
+(2) A notice under subsection (1) shall state that the goods will be released to the importer or exporter unless —

-(a) an infringement action in respect of the goods is instituted by the objector within a specified period from the day specified in the notice; and
+(a) an infringement action in respect of the goods is instituted by the requestor within a specified period after the day specified in the notice; and

+[Act 34 of 2018 wef 21/11/2019]

-(b) the objector gives written notice to the Director-General within that period stating that the infringement action has been instituted.
+(b) the requestor gives written notice to the Director-General within that period stating that the infringement action has been instituted.

+[Act 34 of 2018 wef 21/11/2019]

 (3) The period to be specified for the purpose of paragraph (a) of subsection (2) is the period prescribed for the purposes of that paragraph.

 (4) The day specified for the purposes of subsection (2)(a) shall not be earlier than the day on which the notice is given.

-(5) The objector may, by written notice given to the Director-General before the end of the period specified in a notice for the purposes of subsection (2)(a) (the initial period), request that the period be extended.
+(5) The requestor may, by written notice given to the Director-General before the end of the period specified in a notice for the purposes of subsection (2)(a) (the initial period), request that the period be extended.

+[Act 34 of 2018 wef 21/11/2019]

 (6) Subject to subsection (7), if —